serge3ling/hello-world/README.md

 # hello-world
 A common repository

-I'm working with: Java (a bit of Spring, Thymeleaf, using Gradle and Maven), JavaScript, HTML, CSS.
+I'm working with: Java (a bit of Spring, Thymeleaf, using Gradle and Maven), JavaScript, HTML, CSS.<br/>
 Experience in PHP, MySQL, Apache.